-Texas Inmate Executed For Killing Elderly Mother, Daughter in 2003
+Texas Inmate Executed For Killing Elderly Mother, Daughter In 2003

 She also insisted that Crutsinger had been represented on the appellate level by an incompetent attorney.
 The Supreme Court declined to intervene.

-Crutsinger was the fifth inmate executed in Texas this year and ten more are scheduled by the end of the year.
+Crutsinger was the fifth inmate executed in Texas this year and 10 more are scheduled by the end of the year.
 Overall, 14 inmates have been executed in the U.S. this year.